Peter Rigg

 I am available to provide supervision for registered psychotherapists and counsellors.

-I offer supervision to doctors in training who are undertaking psychdynamic work as part of their general medical training or in pursuing psychiatric medicine.
+I offer supervision to doctors in training who are undertaking psychodynamic work as part of their general medical training or in pursuing psychiatric medicine.

 I am available to supervise trainee psychotherapists on UKCP-accredited and other courses.